 Knowing the link between early detection and a 99% 5-year survival rate, a research team at Australia’s Edith Cowan University in Perth has been looking for better ways to diagnose and treat melanoma.

-Their findings appear in the British Journal of Cancer.
+Their findings appear in the

 The first blood test

 Back in 2018, the university’s Melanoma Research Group announced the development of the first melanoma blood test.